OnTheFenceDevelopment/PersonalEncryptorCLI/README.md

 | | output | The output path (and filename) where the encrypted file will be written to, if the folder does not exist it will be created

 #### Usage ####
-To encrypt a file, use the following command (replacing the appropriate paths):
+To encrypt a file, use the following command using the appropriate file paths (note that this is a single line command):

 `C:\> PersonalEncryptorCLI encryptfile --filepath C:\Users\Alice\MyData\InputFile.pdf --senderkeypath C:\Users\Alice\MyKeys\AlicePrivateKey.xml --recipientkeypath C:\Users\Alice\MyKeys\BobPublicKey.xml --output C:\Users\Alice\MyData\TextFile.json`